triviality-js/triviality/docs/intro_triviality.md

 ######typescript "example/registries/ConsoleModule.registerOnly.ts"

-Like a module, the 'registries' function returns an object.
-The object property name is the registry names.
+Like a module, the 'registries' return value is an object with functions.
+The object property name represents the registry name.
-The implementation of the function is returns the services that needs to be added to the registry.
-We can define the registry to multiple modules.
+The implementation returns the services that needs to be added to the registry.
+It's possible to add registry to multiple modules.
 In the next examples both modules returns one command service inside the registry function.

 ######typescript "example/registries/Command/HalloConsoleModule.ts"